ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/cli.md

 None None None None None (Piece.Flat, [Color.White])
 ```

+Great!
+This is technically already playable, but let's make it actually *pretty* by using some symbols.
-Let's use symbols instead of just printing the square like we are doing now, so that the board stays aligned when more of the squares are filled out.
+We will also limit to just one symbol per square so that the board stays aligned when more of the squares are filled out.

 Let's use 🔳 for empty squares,
 (🟧 and 🟦) for flats,
 (🔶 and 🔷) for walls,